AriFordsham/GHCWiki/supercompilation.md

-## Notes on the implementation of Supercompilation in GHC
+# Notes on the implementation of Supercompilation in GHC

 This page is very much a draft and may be incorrect in places.
 Please fix problems that you spot.

+## Diffferences from Supero

 An attempted list at differences between [ Supero](http://community.haskell.org/~ndm/supero) and [ positive supercompilation for call-by-value](http://www.csee.ltu.se/~pj/papers/scp/popl09-scp.pdf) (abbreviated to pscp below).